Unique Considerations

 Expert Tips

-- Sort as You Go: Divide items into categories (keep, donate, recycle, discard) to streamline the process and make decision-making easier.
+- Sort Before You Start: Begin by categorizing items into keep, donate, recycle, and trash to streamline the process.

 Local Regulations